yuanzepingyzp/yzpTopo/README.md

 	height:number,/*define the height of the node ,not necessary,default value is 40*/ color:'string',/*define backgroundcolor of node,not necessary,default value is 'rgb(150,200,150)'*/
 	highlightColor:'string',/*define the highlightColor of the node,not necessary,default value is 'rgb(100,200,200)'*/
-}];
+	data:object{}/*define the data need to show of the node,neccesary*/ }];
 ```
 ####line config